 Leslie McNamara, ’14 BA, will be attending UMCP’s Masters of Public Policy Program with a concentration in health policy in the fall of 2015.

 Jennifer (Jen) Wachtel, ’15 B.A.
-History, will attend the UMCP Masters of Library Science Program with a concentration in Archives and Digital Curation, in fall 2015.
-Jen interned in Special Collections, among other places, which helped her decide on this career path.
+History, is enrolled in the UMCP Masters of Library Science Program with a concentration in Archives and Digital Curation, Jen interned in Special Collections, among other places, which helped her decide on this career path.

-Send your news to Professor Kars at email@example.com – we love to hear from you!
+Send your news to Professor Froide at email@example.com – we love to hear from you!